xbgmsharp/timescaledb-postgis/README.md

 Provide an alternative to the deprecated image, https://hub.docker.com/r/timescale/timescaledb-postgis and add multi architecture support.

-Packages are install using deb files provided by the repespective compoments maintainers.
+Packages are install using deb files provided by the respective components maintainers.

 Multi arch (linux/amd64,linux/arm64) postgres-timescaledb-postgis.
 There are no deb files available for timescaledb-toolkit on other architectures.

 The latest release based on the latest PostgreSQL, tag: `postgres:latest`.

-The image is updated weekly to keep up to date the system and the compoments.
+The image is updated weekly to keep up to date the system and the components.

 From postgres:latest (Debian) with
 + timescaledb